Tommy Gregory Thompson: Legal issues, arrest, imprisonment

 On December 19, 2020, The New York Times, and several other publications, published retrospective articles to mark the fifth anniversary of his conviction.
 Steven Tigges, the lawyer for one of the investors who sued Thompson, said he could expect release as soon as he handed over the missing funds.

-As of July 2025, he was still in jail.
+On February 4, 2025, U.S. District Judge Algenon Marbley agreed to end Thompson's civil contempt charge, saying he "no longer is convinced that further incarceration is likely to coerce compliance."
+However, Marbley also ordered that Thompson immediately start serving the earlier two-year sentence he received for criminal contempt, a term that was delayed when the civil contempt term was imposed.

+On March 4, 2026, Thompson was released from prison after serving more than 10 years.